BoseEinstein/FinalProjectPage/index.md

 This led into the second largest issue.
 We initally wanted C++ to call a python update function on every game object, similar to Unity.
 However the documentation was unclear on how to call specific python functions from withing C++ and what the specific scope/lifetime of those variables would be.
 After this project I feel I have a better handle on pybind and could implement this feature if given even one more week or even a few days.

 There are also some inconsistent seg faults.
 9/10 times a script will run fine and then seg fault for no discernable reason.
 Some more time to hunt down this memory issue would have been appreciated.
+Some things were just rushed and overlooked as we hit the end, like the font file being hard coded into C++, just a silly oversight.

 ### Team Game Makers
 - Marcos Lopez